wyxfhb/jettl/README.md

 Class encapsulation.
 Any class should be marked as private to the library containing them.
 That way, it is not encouraged to use the classes in other projects, leading to use of dependency inversion.
 Or, stipulation, classes that are held in libraries, the library should be marked as private.
+Red private banner, even if the class is public but in a privately marked library This occurs when the classes are tightly coupled, such as with the state pattern.

 ### Event jettl
 Controls and indicators are updated with property nodes.